sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

   // iterate through the pattern incrementing the position accordingly
   // and get the note at that position. for (let pos of pattern) {
-    currentPosition += pos
+    // move the cursor by the number of semitones currentPosition += pos
     notes.push(octave[currentPosition])
   }